OCBliss/Basel3/README.md

 ---
 ⚠️ NOTE TO REVIEWERS: This repository supports the empirical component of the **21st Annual FRA** 2025 conference submission titled "***Basel III Under Strain: Interest Rate Exposure, Misclassification Arbitrage, and the Illusion of Compliance***".
 All code and output structures referenced in the methodology section of the paper are located here.
-The pipeline is under active development, with new version folders forthcoming to isolate future-state regulatory scenarios. **Uploads still ongoing**.
+The pipeline is under active development, with new version folders forthcoming to isolate future-state regulatory scenarios.

 ---